-2012 - 4-2 win vs Saudi Arabia - FIFA World Cup Qualification
+2012 - 4-2 win vs Saudi Arabia - FIFA World Cup Qualifier

-February 2012 was the first time the Subway Socceroos got to play at the recently constructed AAMI Park.
+February 2012 was the first time the CommBank Socceroos got to play at the recently constructed AAMI Park.
 Opened in 2010, the stadium hosted a third round FIFA World Cup qualifier against Saudi Arabia.
 Having already guaranteed top spot of the group, little was riding on the match which could explain the Aussies' slow start.
 An accurate Salem Al-Dawsari strike fired the visitors into the lead on 19 minutes before Alex Brosque restored parity with a tidy finish of his own.
 Nasser Al-Shamrani then gave his side the lead again on the stroke of half-time before the Aussies scored three goals in four minutes.
 Brosque turned provider for Harry Kewell, before completing his brace with a glancing header and Brett Emerton made it 4-2 with a sliding finish to cap off an entertaining clash.

 2015 - 4-1 win vs Kuwait - AFC Asian Cup